-Once your crossing or entranceway is completed, you'll be responsible for its ongoing maintenance.
+- On completion of your crossing or entranceway you'll be responsible for its ongoing maintenance.
 If it has a culvert pipe under it (more common in rural properties), you're also responsible for keeping the pipe clear to avoid flooding issues.

 Vehicle entranceways and large projects

 If your request relates to a significant property or building development containing multiple entranceways and/or a significant entranceway construction, see roads and land and property development for more information in relation to resource consents and/or building consents.

 Your activities should be carefully managed to take account of their potential impacts on nearby roads; roading projects and maintenance; road safety; other infrastructure, services and facilities; and our environment.